About the U.S. Tax System

 Austin, TX 73301-0215

-The Division of International Affairs has contracted with GLACIER Tax Prep to provide online tax form assistance to international students at UNT.
-This includes active F-1 students who are on post-completion OPT.
+International Affairs has contracted with GLACIER Tax Prep to provide U.S. Federal Tax Return assistance to international students at UNT.

-GLACIER Tax Prep provides step-by-step instructions and assistance with the preparation of the appropriate forms.
-The software will walk you through the process of completing the required tax forms based on your personal situation.
+GLACIER Tax Prep provides step-by-step instructions to prepare the appropriate forms (including Form 8843) to prepare your U.S. Federal Tax Return correctly.
+GLACIER will guide you through the required forms based on your personal situation.

 GLACIER Tax Prep Eligibility

-You are eligible to use GLACIER Tax Prep if you are a nonresident for tax purposes / if you have been in the U.S. 5 years or less.
+You are eligible to use GLACIER Tax Prep if you have been in the U.S. less than 5 calendar years.

 - I-20 or DS 2019 and Passport